Peer Review and Publication Process

 -

-Whether the title and keywords appropriately reflect the scope and content of the paper. -
+Title and Keywords: Do they appropriately reflect the scope and content of the paper?

-Whether the paper provides a sufficient overview of existing research and clearly positions the study within the relevant scholarly context. -
+State of the Art: Is there an adequate overview of existing research and a clear positioning of the study within the scholarly context?

-Whether the authors have consulted and cited relevant, up-to-date, and appropriate primary and secondary sources. -
+Sources: Have the authors consulted and cited relevant and up-to-date primary and secondary sources?

-Reviewers are encouraged to offer constructive suggestions for improving the manuscript or clarifying specific points. -
+Additional Comments: Reviewers are encouraged to offer constructive suggestions for improving the manuscript or clarifying specific points.

 Accept – No revision needed